Friday, October 23, 2009

 So, for our first "Holiday" off school we decided to go somewhere and do something instead of just wasting the day.
 We went to the Life and Science Museum in Durham.
 It wasn't too far of a drive and we had a great time.

 It was amazing to see all the different kinds of butterflies and moths.
 They are so pretty.
-Katie was thrilled when one of the butterflies landed on her finger.
+K was thrilled when one of the butterflies landed on her finger.

 The kids had a ton of fun in the Dinosaur area where they could dig for sharks teeth.
 I am not sure what one has to do with the other, but it was fun for them and sometimes that is all that counts.
 Kurt even got in there and helped them dig.